-The value of each scholarship is R540, 000 and will be paid in equal tranches over three years.
-Tranche payments will be conditional on research progress.
+The value of each scholarship is R540, 000 and will be paid in equal tranches over three years and payments will be conditional on research progress.
 Successful candidates are required to be based in Durban, South Africa, for the duration of the scholarship, with the

 exception of the time during which they may undertake field research elsewhere.